lsms-worldbank/adodown/src/mdhlp/ad_publish.md

 | __ssczip__ | Generates a Zip-archive ready to send to SSC  |
 | __nogen_sthlp__ | Do not run `ad_sthlp` on the package   |

+Read [this helpfile](https://lsms-worldbank.github.io/adodown/reference/ad_publish.html) in the `adodown`'s package web-documentation where you also find articles with guides and best practices related to the commands in this package.

 # Description

 This command is intended to be used when preparing a package for publication.
 Unless the option `nogen_sthlp` is used, this command uses the command `ad_sthlp()` (also in this `adodown` package) to generates the `.sthlp`-files from the `.mdhlp`-files.